How Do I Teach Workplace Communication Skills to My High School Students?

 Upbility, an education thought leader on speech therapy, offers several suggestions to help you get started with teaching social cues.

 For this roleplay scenario, it’s key that you highlight the subtle areas where social cues add emphasis to a conversation.
+These areas include: